mach-composer/mach-composer-cli/docs/src/integrations/contentful.md

 ## Expose Space ID to components

-MACH needs to know what components want to use the Space ID.
+MACH needs to know what components want to use the Space ID.<br>
-For this you need to include `contentful` to the list of integrations.
+For this you need to include `contentful` to the list of integrations.<br>
 When doing so, MACH expects the component to have one variable `contentful_space_id` defined ([more info](../components/structure.md#contentful)).